cyanchicken1/HackOHI-O/README.md

 - Allow user to import their class schedule to see which routes they should take to class.

+- Notifications: Once route is selected, keep route live throughout.
+Notify user of any changes or delays to their route, when bus is about to arrive at each stop.

-- Social Features, Smart Notifications: Add safety and accessibility features like "Share My ETA" and notify user of any changes or delays to their route.
+- Social Features: Add safety and accessibility features like "Share My ETA".

 - Scheduling: Use bus history to predict which routes should be taken for user-inputted times and destinations.